gruvedrift/azure-functions/2-Data-Integration-With-Bindings/README.md

 3. Create Service Bus output binding for reliable message delivery
 4. Add Table Storage binding for tracking notification history
 5. Configure binding connection strings and authentication
-6. Test data flow through multiple bindings in a single function
+6. Test data flow through multiple bindings in a single function (Testing is done throughout implementation)

 ## Note on Bindings:

-Bindings are Azures declarative way to connect functions to Azure resources.
+Bindings are Azure's declarative way to connect functions to Azure resources.
 In Python v2, bindings are implemented as decorators, as we will soon see.
 They let us specify WHAT we want, instead of HOW we want it.
 Bindings eliminate boilerplate code for connections, authentication, serialization and error handling.

 #### Key characteristics